 Join a FREE monthly webinar to hear from the experts about invasive species, with topics ranging from data management, education and awareness, invasive species management and legislation.

 Any member of the public can register for a webinar and view it when it is live.
 Only NAISMA members have access to all recorded webinars.
-Learn more or join today to access webinars in the Members’ Area.
+Join today to access webinars in the Members’ Area.

 Mark your calendars for the 3rd Wednesday of every month: